exercism/rust/concepts/string-vs-str/about.md

 By using `String`, the struct owns the data.
 This makes the code easier to read and teach for beginners.
 But it also means heap allocations will occur for each field.
-`&str` borrows textual data so will perform better at the tradeoff of your struct needing to define lifetime parameters.
+`&str` borrows textual data so will perform better at the trade-off of your struct needing to define lifetime parameters.
 The [csv crate tutorial][csv-tutorial] practically demonstrates and explains these ideas quite nicely.

 ## Performance Notes